-- Evaluate the impact of APPs in emergency medicine, which can include the following:
+- Evaluate the impact of non-physician practitioners (NPPs) in emergency medicine, which includes the following:

-- Evaluate the impact of the growth of EM residency programs and APP programs on the emergency medicine workforce including the following:
+- Continue to evaluate the impact of the growth of EM residency programs and NPP programs on the emergency medicine workforce.

 If you are an AAEM member and wish to submit a question or concern for the AAEM EM Workforce Committee to review, please use this form.
-Concerns regarding the unsupervised practice of advanced practice providers (APPs) or the replacement of physicians by APPs may be submitted for review.
+Concerns regarding the unsupervised practice of non-physician practitioner (NPP) programs (NPPs) or the replacement of physicians by NPPs may be submitted for review.